 Q: Who do I contact with research questions?

-Please send us an email and include what you're researching (i.e. your family, the local area, a local family, etc.).
-We will try to get you in touch with someone who may be able to help you.
+We do not have an extensive collection of genealogical information.
+But you may send us an email with questions (i.e. your family, the local area, a local family, etc.).
 Please note: we are limited in our records and cannot guarantee finding the answers you're seeking.
 Also it will take time for a response.

 Q: Can you appraise an artifact?